Vittorio Santoro

-Vittorio Santoro (born 3 September 1962) is an Italian/Swiss visual artist living in Paris and Zurich.
+Vittorio Santoro (born 3 September 1962) is an Italian-Swiss visual artist.
+He lives in Paris and Zürich.
 He is primarily known for his multimedia approach including installations, audio works, sculptures, works on paper, real-time activities and his artist books.

 Education

 Essentially an autodidact, Santoro has attended the International Center of Photography (NYC) and the programs at Watermill Art Center with Robert Wilson (Long Island, NY).